-In this guide, agricultural loans are categorized as short-term or long-term, depending on their maturity.
-Lenders often describe loans by the purpose or terms of the loan.
-Descriptions also change from Lender to Lender.
 Short-term loans are often used for operating expenses.
-Loan amortizations usually matches the length of the agricultural production cycle (e.g., 3 to 18 months), hence a short-term loan.
-However, this may be described as line-of-credit financing under a credit commitment, which specifies the amount and timing of the disbursements and payments of the loan.
-The line-of-credit may be a single disbursement due at a specified future date or a revolving line-of-credit, operating loan, in which the borrower may borrow and repay as needed during a specified time period, usually subject to a maximum borrowing limit.
-On a non-revolving line-of-credit, a borrower is entitled to a specified amount of funds, and repayment does not allow the borrower to draw those funds again.
-These short term loans can be secured against inventory at an agreed percentage of current market value or against real property.
+Loan amortizations usually match the length of the agricultural production cycle (e.g., 3 to 18 months) and hence a short-term loan.
+Short-term loans may be also described as line-of-credit financing under a credit commitment, which specifies the amount and timing of the disbursements and payments of the loan.
+The line-of-credit may be a single disbursement due at a specified future date or a revolving line-of-credit (operating loan) where you borrow and repay as needed during a specified time period, usually subject to a maximum borrowing limit.

+On a non-revolving line-of-credit, you are entitled to a specified amount of funds, and repayment does not allow you to draw those funds again.
+These short-term loans can be secured against inventory at an agreed percentage of current market value or against real property.